 “Sir, if you have carried him away, tell me where you have put him, and I will get him,” she begged as she turned to leave.

-And then, in a voice full of love and sorrow, He said her name.“Mary.”
+And then, in a loving and sorrowful voice, He spoke her name.
+“Mary.”

-The fragrance of His presence filled the air—not of death, but of life, not of sorrow, but of joy.
-His presence was the healing fragrance she so desperately needed.
-It was the healing fragrance that would go on to fill the world, restoring, transforming, and renewing all who would breathe it in.
+The air filled with a fragrance of life, not death, of joy, not sorrow.
+His presence brought the healing she desperately needed.
+It was a healing fragrance that would spread far and wide, bringing restoration to the world, transforming and renewing all who embraced it.

 Mary’s story is a reminder that God’s presence is not just a comfort in our moments of grief, but also a transformative force—a healing fragrance.
 Just as Mary found Jesus in the garden, we, too, can find His presence in our sorrow, our confusion, and our moments of despair.
 In Him, we find not only resurrection but a new way of living, breathing, and being transformed by His covenant love.